noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-02-primer_designing_protocol.md

 #### **4. Sequence extract for primer design**
 > -	Open Primer3web - https://primer3.ut.ee/
-> -	From the word document, copy a sequence of ~1000 bases from the result that you chose, and paste it into the window (figure #XXX).
+> -	From the word document, copy a sequence segment of ~1000 bases from the result that you chose, and paste it into the window

 > -	Press "Pick Primers" - you get the output of the primer you designed.
 > -	Copy the first table and order the primer.